tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Is the combination of the values of the terms dwc:country, dwc:stateProvince unique in the bdq:sourceAuthority?</td>
+			<td>Is the combination of the values of the terms dwc:country, dwc:stateProvince unique in the bdqval:sourceAuthority?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the terms dwc:country and dwc:stateProvince are bdq:Empty; COMPLIANT if the combination of values of dwc:country and dwc:stateProvince are unambiguously resolved to a single result with a child-parent relationship in the bdq:sourceAuthority and the entity matching the value of dwc:country in the bdq:sourceAuthority is an ISO 3166 country-like administrative entity in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the terms dwc:country and dwc:stateProvince are bdqval:Empty; COMPLIANT if the combination of values of dwc:country and dwc:stateProvince are unambiguously resolved to a single result with a child-parent relationship in the bdqval:sourceAuthority and the entity matching the value of dwc:country in the bdqval:sourceAuthority is an ISO 3166 country-like administrative entity in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>